electerious/stylelint-config/README.md

 ## Install

-Install this package, stylelint and the necessary plugins.
+Install this package.
+It already includes stylelint and the necessary plugins.

 ```
-npm install --save-dev @electerious/stylelint-config stylelint
+npm install --save-dev @electerious/stylelint-config
 ```

 ## Usage